Ondrej Rigo: Survivor

 The Slovak artist Jana B. is the only person to survive an attack by Rigo.
 She had attended karate classes for several years.
 Jana B. was attacked around 2:30 in the morning while sleeping in her apartment on Kutuzovova Street in Bratislava's third district on 9 January 1991.
 She returned home an hour after midnight and went to sleep.
 Rigo gained access to the apartment via a ventilation window above the door.
 A ladder was found leaning against the façade.

 "I was woken up by a hit to the head and I saw a man standing by my bed.
 At first I thought I'm dreaming, because I was living alone but when I received another hit to the head I woke up and the wooden shaft from a hoe Rigo stole outside, on the building's yard, broke, because it was moldy," she recalls.
 Jana B. jumped from her bed and started defending herself immediately with the broken piece of wood.
 When Rigo went to the door, unlocking it from inside, she threw a chair at him.
 In the kitchen, he wrestled Jana B. onto a hot gas oven.
 "The skin on my legs and stomach started to burn", she recalls.
 They fell on the ground wrestling, then Rigo stood up and started punching her in the head.
 At this moment, Jana B. grabbed him by his genitals and squeezed them.
 "He was just trying to gouge out my eye", she remembers.
 She doesn't remember whether Rigo screamed or not, but the rest of the fight before was silent.
-He then quickly fled the apartment while Jana B. alarmed her neighbor by banging on the wall, instructing him to call the police.
-Another neighbor, woken up by her son who had heard the commotion, found Jana B. in shock and savagely beaten.
+He then quickly fled the apartment while Jana B. alarmed her neighbour by banging on the wall, instructing him to call the police.
+Another neighbour, woken up by her son who had heard the commotion, found Jana B. in shock and savagely beaten.

-The neighbor told the police he heard some weird noises but he thought Jana B. was probably framing pictures in the middle of the night.
+The neighbour told the police he heard some weird noises but he thought Jana B. was probably framing pictures in the middle of the night.
 After the attack, her wounds required several weeks to heal.
 According to Jana B.'s mother, the worst thing was that Rigo was caught over a year after the attack on her daughter, all the time knowing he might come back to finish the job.
 Years later, Jana B. claims she has no psychological trauma from the attack and she is not interested in Rigo.

 Jana B. stayed in the flat she was attacked in for a long time, not feeling the need to move.
 Other sources claim she got a dog and had to have a light on during the night for seven years after the attack, afterwards finally moving out from the apartment.

+Death

+Rigo died on 14 June 2022, aged 66, at the Trenčín prison hospital.